 Very notably it gives specific teachings on classical yogic philosophy along with specific yogic techniques.
 Some interpretations of Sikhi might say that bhagti yoga is part of Sikhi while including any postures, breathing or techniques in general, isn't part of Sikhi.
 This story clearly has a different message.
 When Guru Sahib gives her the drishti (eye focus in yogic instructions) he says, "Once you've given yourself to this (focus on the nose), engage the mind to the Satguru's feet."
 Meaning that once you have a handle of the yogic technique then add the essential component of devotion to it.
 Then the practice of holding the breath at the naval is further added.
 So, devotion is not left out of the equation, this prescribed sadhana includes bhagti yoga.
 Later Guru Ji explains "This is Raaj Jog".
 Perhaps this Raaj Jog is the inclusion of devotion with other classical yoga practices (all the teachings of the different pranas, their function, the drishti, pressing tongue on top of mouth, holding breath at naval etc. are within classical yoga teachings).
 Perhaps this combination is what makes this practice such an expedient method for spiritual advancement as the Guru says, "A dedicated practice of this tradition very quickly calms the mind."

 There is one interesting thing to look at with the wording used when Mata Ji first approaches her husband.
 She says that she too would like to learn like his 'satsang visheshahu' or 'special satsangat'.
 Though it is open to interpretation this could imply that Guru Sahib would more often gives these types of elite yogic teachings to his inner circle, and the greater sangat was not generally exposed to it.
 In that case this would serve as a peek into a day in the life of his inner circle of most trusted Khalsa.
+The Guru Khalsa, who are able to sit on the throne with him (read more about the Khalsa as the 11th Guru here).
 Interpretation aside this narrative does beg questions like: Isn't such a respected person as Mata Jito Ji exposed to all of Guru Ji's teachings and would not need to ask for a special session, or were there different teachings given to different levels of sangat (for example rehits show that Guru treated Sahejdhari and Amritdharis very differently)?

-It is worth noting that in the Nanak Prakash text Guru Nanak offers virtually the same yogic teachings (of body energies, meridians) and even more (includes the description of chakras, how many petals each has, and the colors associated with the different chakras) as the ones given by Guru Gobind Singh here.
+It is worth noting that in the Nanak Prakash text Guru Nanak describes virtually the same yogic philosophy (of body energies, meridians) and even more (includes the description of chakras, how many petals each has, and the colors associated with the different chakras) as the ones given by Guru Gobind Singh here.

 Another observation I'll offer is that the treatment of the Bairaagi was different than that of Bhai Ram Koer.
 The former showed his sincerity and was given the yogic teachings and used them to leave his body, while the latter was not given these teachings (or initiation perhaps) as he had already attained a high spiritual status through Gurbani.